tiy-atx-ui-aug2015/notes-and-assignments/week_8/README.md

-# Week 6
+# Week 8

-<h3>Jekyll, Prototyping, and Pixel Perfect Design</h3>
+<h3>Jekyll with Github, Jquery Plugins, Branding, Logo Design, Content Strategy</h3>
 <h4>Objectives</h4>
-<p>This week we will cover topics including how to use Jekyll for your portfolio site, the different methods of prototyping, and creating pixel perfect mockups.
-By the end of the week, the student will:</p>
+<p>This week we will cover topics including an introduction to branding, how to design logos and icons, and the basics of content strategy.</p>
 <ul>
-    <li>understand the basics of Jekyll and how to add posts to their Jekyll blog</li>
+    <li>understand how to setup a github pages account with Jekyll site</li>
+    <li>be able to include a jquery plugin and retro-fit it into a project</li>
-    <li>understand the purpose and methods for creating effective prototypes</li>
+    <li>understand the process for logo and icon design</li>
-    <li>be able to creat pixel perfect mockups in Illustrator</li>
+    <li>understand the basics of content strategy</li>
 </ul>

 <h4>Notes and Assignments</h4>
 <ul>
     <li>
-        <a href="09.28.15/">09.28.15: Introduction to Jekyll</a>
+        <a href="10.12.15/">10.12.15: Setting up Jekyll with Github Pages, Jquery Plugins</a>
     </li>
     <li>
-        <a href="09.29.15/">09.29.15: Prototyping Basics</a>
+        <a href="10.13.15/">10.13.15: Introduction to Branding/Review of Jekyll</a>
     </li>
     <li>
-        <a href="09.30.15/">09.30.15: Basics of Javascript</a>
+        <a href="10.14.15/">10.14.15: Logo and Icon Design</a>
     </li>
     <li>
-        <a href="10.01.15/">10.01.15: Basics of JQuery</a>
+        <a href="10.15.15/">10.15.15: Basics of Content Strategy/SEO</a>
     </li>
 </ul>